fordmadox/Excel-to-DSC/README.md

 Or, to convert an EAD file to Excel:
 * transform your EAD file(s) with the "DSC-to-Excel" XSLT stylesheet
-* Open the ***-excel.xml file(s) with Excel
+* Open the output XML file(s) with Excel
+* Edit, sort, and add to the file as needed (you can keep it in the XML format without having to save it as an .xlsx file)
 * Note that there's a third worksheet in your spreadsheet.
 If you'd like the collection-level infomration to be merged with your newly-edited container list upon converting the Excel file back into EAD, just make sure that the original EAD file is still available in the same directory and has a filename that is equal to its "eadid" value.